robang74/roberto-a-foglietta/317-ww3-simply-explained-for-dummies.md

 - **One fits all**: scalable business model, today is Russia, tomorrow could be any other country on demand.
 First successful story 18mo, the next 9mo, the next 6mo, the next 3mo, the next 1mo (physical time to reach the targets) at that point is "destroying as service" on demand.

-- **No way out**: absolute fidelisation up to the point of blackmailing the fighters: Gotcha, shitfighter.
-You have officially become a military target! (cit.) - your 14yo son/daughter into a "heroic lega" but trapped a terrorist network.
+- **No way out**: absolute fidelisation up to the point of blackmailing the fighters.
+Imagine your 14yo son/daughter produly entered into an "heroic lega" but trapped a terrorist network, instead.

 Welcome into the new world in which shitcoin, drugs home delivery, and eros on demand are stuff for boys, while real-world terrorism is for men, whatever would be the age behind the player behind the joystick pad.